badicsalex/ar-drivers-rs/README.md

 I appreciate reported bugs, feature requests and of course pull request.

-I'd love to get my hands on an Nreal Lite, so if you have a spare one you'd throw out, you could mail it to me instead :)
+I'd love to get my hands on an Rokid Lite, an Nreal or Moverio so if you have a spare one you'd throw out, you could mail it to me instead :)

 ## License